ngnamhy/hui_miner/README.md

 ## Input Format
 You will need two files with the same name but different extensions: `.hui` and `.pro`.
+These two files together represent a dataset for input.

 ### `.hui` file
 The `.hui` file contains the transactions with items and their quantities.